kqito/use-global-context/README.md

 ## Features
 - Easy state management with `useState` and `useReducer`.
-- Optimally split context to prevent unnecessary renders.
+- Prevents the unnecessary renders.
 - `useSelector` function.
 - Support for SSR.